uldza/cljs-reagent-webpack/README.md

 ## Development

-1. Set `:optimizations :simple` in compiler options
+1. Create JavaScript entry file and configure Webpack to consume it in development
+2. Import required NPM deps in the entry file as well as ClojureScript output bundle file
+3. Export NPM deps into global scope `window` (required to consume JS libraries from ClojureScript in development)
-2. Run ClojureScript build in watch mode `rlwrap lein cljsbuild auto dev`
+4. Run ClojureScript build in watch mode `rlwrap lein figwheel dev`
-3. Run Webpack in watch mode `webpack -w`
+5. Run Webpack in watch mode `webpack -w`

-## Issues

-Doesn't work during development.

-- When built with `:optimizations :none` Webpack can not see Reagent's `require`s, because they are located in different Closure modules, which are loaded asynchronously.
-This emits `no js/React found` error
-- For some reason doesn't work with `:optimizations :whitespace` as well